-There are no known physiological differences between lesbian women and straight women, according to the American Congress of Obstetricians and Gynecologists.
-That said, research shows that lesbians are more likely to engage in some behaviors with negative health consequences, including:
+There are no known physiological differences between lesbian women and straight women, according to the American Congress of Obstetricians and Gynecologists1.
+That said, research shows that lesbians are more likely to engage in some behaviors2 with negative health consequences, including:

 - Tobacco use

 Lesbians are also more likely to be at risk for certain diseases, according to ACOG: